k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

 * Re-use the same business logic by creating inner flows.
 * Manage Transactions and Error Handling processes.
 * Use a Broadway flow as a population for LU tables in Fabric.
-* Invoke a Broadway flow using a SFTP listener or a Fabric command.
+* Invoke a Broadway flow using an SFTP listener or a Fabric command.